stefanue/wdc-toolkit/packages/toolkit/README.md

     },
 ```

-10up's eslint config integrated with prettier through an ESLint plugin so having the vscode prettier extension is not needed and in fact, it must be disabled to avoid conflicts when saving and formatting the code.
+WDC eslint config integrated with prettier through an ESLint plugin so having the vscode prettier extension is not needed and in fact, it must be disabled to avoid conflicts when saving and formatting the code.

 ## <a id="libraries"></a>Authoring Libraries/Packages